 necessary to access that account.
 Virtual terminals are typically available at little or no cost from alternative

-, such as merchant account providers and processors, who then charge the customer a commission when
+sources, such as merchant account providers and processors, who then charge the customer a commission when

 charges or debits are made, plus a small monthly fee.